 On the same day the site went live, he sold his first product.
 Within a year, he had recovered his initial investment and was using the growing profits to market and expand his company.
 Fourteen years later, he's still working full-time and managing his company in his spare time.
 He's since added more products, sales channels, and a 7,500 square foot commercial warehouse distribution center.

 Battic Door Energy Conservation Products is an e-commerce start-up.
 They manufacture and sell home energy conservation products that improve the comfort and efficiency of your home by preventing drafts and energy loss.
 Their attic access solutions help homeowners and contractors comply with strict building codes, offering a low-cost, easy to install solution to a common problem.

 I created Battic Door in 2003 with a product idea to insulate pull-down ladders.
 There are millions of homes in the U.S. with these ladders that leak air and waste energy.
 I decided to launch the product online and sell direct.
 In 2009 insulated covers for ladders became a building code requirement.

 Who are your typical customers?

 We sell direct to consumers, drop ship for partners, and sell to businesses.
 Our typical customers are homeowners that are seeking to reduce drafts and improve the comfort and performance of their home.
 Just about any single or multi-family home, condominium or apartment can benefit from one or more of our energy saving products.
 We also have a strong contractor customer base that purchases our products in bulk and installs them.

 What are the main pain points you see B2B companies have?

 Finding the best products for the job was often difficult.
 You had to buy what the distributor sold, and choice was limited.
-E-commerce has completely revolutionized that tired old business model.
+E-commerce, and digital transformation in general, has completely revolutionized that tired old business model.

 Being part-time, how are you managing customer questions and fulfillment?